 Lawsuits Against Johnson & Johnson

-Two recent verdicts have found a clear link between regular use of talcum powder by women on the genital area and an increased risk of developing ovarian cancer.
+Multiple verdicts have found a clear link between regular use of talcum powder by women on the genital area and an increased risk of developing ovarian cancer.

-February of 2016 – A jury in St. Louis ordered Johnson & Johnson to pay $72 million in damages to the family of a women who died of ovarian cancer caused by regular talc use.
+February 2016 – A jury in St. Louis ordered Johnson & Johnson to pay $72 million in damages to the family of a women who died of ovarian cancer caused by regular talc use.

 These verdicts have compelled an additional 1,200 women to come forward to seek damages against Johnson & Johnson.